Product-Live/data-factory-task-example/README.md

 This repository contains a simple illustration of how to run a custom task in a Data Factory pipeline.
 For more information on how to setup a Data Factory account, please refer to our online documentation.

+## What is a custom task?

+In addition to the tasks natively managed by the Data Factory platform, you can also declare your own tasks, whose execution you can control outside our infrastructure.

+The possible uses are among the following:

+- Intensive computing
+- Functionality not available natively
+- Connection to services that are not publicly available via the Internet

+## Purpose of this example

+The sole purpose of this task is to serve as an example for future developments.
+It implements a task that calculates a power of 2, which is passed as a parameter to this task.

+For example, for input `power=10`, the result is `1024`

 ## Prerequisites

 The prerequisites to run this example are: